Background pattern

 Pregnancy and breastfeeding

 Famciclovir Teva should not be used during pregnancy or breastfeeding unless it is clearly necessary.
-Your doctor will discuss the potential risks of taking Famciclovir Teva during pregnancy and breastfeeding with you.
+Your doctor will discuss with you the potential risks of taking Famciclovir Teva during pregnancy and breastfeeding.

-In rare cases, Famciclovir Teva may cause dizziness, drowsiness, or confusion.
-If you experience any of these symptoms during treatment with Famciclovir Tevado not drive or operate machines.
+On rare occasions, Famciclovir Teva can cause dizziness, drowsiness, or confusion.
+If you experience any of these symptoms during treatment with Famciclovir Teva, do not drive or use machines.

 Famciclovir Teva contains sodium

-• The daily dose and treatment duration will depend on the type of viral infection you are suffering from – see below.
+• The daily dose and duration of treatment will depend on the type of viral infection you are suffering from - see below.
 Your doctor will prescribe the correct dose for you.

-• To achieve the best results, start taking the medication as soon as the first signs and symptoms appear.
+• To get the best results, start taking the medicine as soon as the first signs and symptoms appear.

-• Do not have sexual relations with anyone if you have symptoms of genital herpes – even if you have started treatment with Famciclovir Teva.
-This is because you may infect your partner with the herpes virus.
+• Do not have sex with anyone if you have symptoms of genital herpes - even if you have started treatment with Famciclovir Teva.
+This is because you can infect your partner with the herpes infection.

 • If you have or have had kidney problems, your doctor may decide to give you a lower dose of Famciclovir Teva.